-- On administrative relations, Sarkaria made some observation: “Federalism is more a functional arrangement for cooperative action, than a static institutional concept.
+- On administrative relations, Sarkaria made some observations: “Federalism is more a functional arrangement for cooperative action than a static institutional concept.

-- A more generous use of this tool should be made than has hitherto been done, for progressive decentralization of powers to the governments of the states.
+- More generous use of this tool should be made than has hitherto been done, for progressive decentralization of powers to the governments of the states.

-- The Commission strongly recommended the establishment of permanent Inter-State Council.
+- The Commission strongly recommended the establishment of a permanent Inter-State Council.

-- In addition, it desired that both the Centre and the States should have the concern for the development of backward territory or areas.
+- Also, it desired that both the Centre and the States should have a concern for the development of backward territory or areas.

-- If the economic development of these backward regions are undertaken in a planned manner, the separatist tendencies will be automatically controlled.
+- If the economic development of these backward regions is undertaken in a planned manner, the separatist tendencies will be automatically controlled.

 - Differences between the Union and the States should be resolved by mutual consultation.